Quittin' Time Smoking Cessation Services

 Products to Stop Smoking

-Through the Smoking Cessation Program, B.C. residents are entitled to receive twelve weeks of free nicotine gum, lozenges, patches or an inhaler per calendar year.
+Through the Smoking Cessation Program, B.C. residents are entitled to receive twelve weeks of free nicotine gum, lozenges, or patches per calendar year.

 Extended Health Smoking Cessation Product Reimbursement